 So, if you're worried about being wrong, here's a handy guide to taking action when you fear you might make a mistake.

 3. If there is a very good chance for positive results, take action.
-Lastly, of course, if your decision involves the very good chance of benefit especially when combined with low costs of being wrong then it makes sense to take action.
+Lastly, of course, if your decision involves a very good chance of benefit, especially when combined with the low costs of being wrong then it makes sense to take action.